-1. Infrastructure Host & Public Stakeholder Pass is applicable only to: Public Stakeholders, Landowners, Retailers, Supermarkets, Hotels, Gyms, Leisure Destinations, Motorway Service Areas, Real Estate Trust Funds and Asset Managers (Property Management), Private Parking Forecourts, Commercial Fleet Operators, Workplace Parking Forecourts.
+1. Infrastructure Buyer/Host & Public Stakeholder Pass is applicable only to: Public Stakeholders, Landowners, Retailers, Supermarkets, Hotels, Gyms, Leisure Destinations, Motorway Service Areas, Real Estate Trust Funds and Asset Managers (Property Management), Private Parking Forecourts, Commercial Fleet Operators, Workplace Parking Forecourts.

 2. Market Stakeholder Pass is applicable to: Auto Manufacturers, Grid, Utilities and Distribution, Charging Infrastructure Manufacturers and Service Providers, Energy Companies, Project Sponsors, Law Firms, Project Finance and Investors operating in UK, European and wider international EV charging market.